 In October 2020, Lucan Benson was appointed as Interim Chief of Police and served until August 2021.

-Clayton Shields was appointed as Interim Chief of Police in August 2021.
-Chief Shields joined the department in 2019 and brings 14 years of law enforcement experience in patrol, criminal investigations, management and training.
+Nick Bristow was appointed as Deputy Chief of Police in March 2022.
+Deputy Chief Bristow brings 19 years of law enforcement experience in patrol, investigations, management and training.